Arpita-314/Arpita-314/README.md

 ## 🚀 Current Goals
 - 💻 Developing methods and algorithms for computational imaging and phase retrieval.
-- 📈 Applying advanced X-ray optics to solve interdisciplinary challenges in biology, energy storage, and more.
+- 📈 Applying scientific software principles to solve interdisciplinary challenges in biology, energy storage, and more.

 ## 🎯 Projects
 - Simulation and Design: Photonic structures using HFSS and COMSOL.